 Root canal treatment is a good solution for pain relief and avoiding tooth loss.
 Rest assured, the treatment at Bayswater Dental Clinic is pain-free.
 The clinic is in central London, W2, with easy access.

 A healthy tooth is a vital biological tissue with blood supply and nerves.
-Within a tooth, there is a chamber that accommodate these, called pulp chamber.
+Within a tooth, there is a chamber that accommodates these, called the pulp chamber.
 The nerves and the blood vessels come to the pulp through the root of the tooth.
-If the pulp chamber and the canals within the roots get inflamed as a result of infection like decay, a severe pain can be experienced.
+If the pulp chamber and the canals within the roots get inflamed as a result of an infection like decay, a severe pain can be experienced.

 WHEN ARE ROOT CANAL TREATMENTS NEEDED?

 Root Canal Treatment is needed when the pulp chamber and the canals within the roots of a tooth are irreversibly inflamed due to infection, causing severe pain.
 The inflammation can be caused by many factors such as infection, otherwise known as tooth decay, fractured and broken tooth, fracture lines due to grinding and trauma of a kind.
 Tooth decay is one of the most common causes of infected pulp resulting in pain and a need for root canal treatment to save the tooth.